harvard-edtech/edtech-guide/ComprehensiveGuide.md

 });
 ```

-You can also add any or all of the following: subcontext, tags, and/or metadata:
+You can also add any or all of the following: subcontext, tags, level (log level), and/or metadata:

 ```ts
 logClientEvent({